Benefits of DTG

 With Brother’s DTG printer, the GTX, you get all of the traditional benefits of our direct to garment printers plus an expanded offering of additional features and benefits you’ll only find with the GTX.

 The Brother GTX comes with technical sophistication and ease of use that you would expect from the next generation of garment printers plus more.
-With GTX, print the most complicated and color-intense designs (including photographic imagery) faster and with more eye-popping resolution faster than ever before.
+With the Brother GTX Garment printer and ink, print the most complicated and color-intense designs (including photographic imagery) faster and with more eye-popping resolution faster than ever before.

 Do More with DTG Printing